-Most of the prominent industries today are regulated by public or private regulatory bodies.
+Most prominent industries today are regulated by public or private regulatory bodies.

-The payment industry, in particular, has a long list of regulations to follow.
+The payment industry, particularly, has a long list of regulations to follow.
 Most notable are EMV and PA:DSS set by global organizations such as Visa and Mastercard.

 It is not uncommon that whole projects are sometimes implemented to comply with the latest set of compliance mandates.

-Solution designs should observe any rules and regulations that apply to the industry, project, or software implemented.
+Solution designs should observe rules and regulations that apply to the industry, project, or software implemented.